 The Rosebud Beanie is worked much more loosely than some of my other beanie patterns and with a more open stitch.
 Normally, I want the stitch close together with few gaps so they keep you super warm, but with this crochet slouchy beanie, I tried something different.
 The looser stitch pattern makes the beanie slouch more easily and it makes the hat a little breezier and perfect for Spring.
 And how pretty is this dusty pink color next to the white?
 I feel like it pops more than if it were all pink!

 My family basically lives at our local Menards, and every Spring, we pick out roses to plant around our house.
-My dad has always loved roses and he gets so excited picking out the one with the richest colors and the unique types.
+My dad has always loved roses and he gets so excited about picking out the ones with the richest colors.
 We have so many roses around us during the Spring and Summer that you can smell them everytime you walk outside, and we tend to grab a rosebud here and there to add onto our outfits or give to people.
 My favorites are the ones that change gradually from one color to another, like white to pink edged petals, and that Springtime tradition was the inspiration behind this crochet slouchy beanie.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.